 Your decision will depend of course on your senior loved one’s needs but also on the type of home they have (if it’s pre-wired for a smoke alarm or not) and their budget.

 Your local fire department may be able to help you decide which type of unit works for you.

-There are detectors (as you will read below) that come with strobe lights, that are extra loud and even ones that can shake the bed (or pillow depending on where you put the sensor).
+There are detectors (as you will read below) that come with strobe lights, that are extra loud, and even ones bed shaker (or pillow shaker, depending on where you put the sensor).

 The reason is that as your parent gets older, they may lose their hearing and/or vision and since smoke detectors last a minimum of 10 years, you would want this particular investment to be useful for that length of time.

-However, it is a battery powered unit (vs. hard wired) so attention will have to be paid to make sure that there are always spare batteries in the home to readily replace them as needed.
+However, it is a battery-powered unit (vs. hard-wired into the home’s electrical system) so attention will have to be paid to make sure that there are always spare smoke alarm batteries in the home to readily replace them as needed.

 Free Smoke Detectors For Seniors

 Some fire departments and other organizations in some cities DO provide FREE smoke alarm installations or free detectors, so check online or contact your local fire department for information.

 There are several programs across the United States that provide free smoke detectors to seniors.
 Here are a few examples: